moots-technology/moots-tooltip/README.md

 `direction` - position of Anchor in HTMLElement from/to.

 `translation` - is an array of two numbers [x, y] like [-0.5, 1.3] which are used by Bezier curve. x and y are offset multiplier of
 Bezier control point.
-Translation control the curve of arrow__path.
+Translation control the curve of `arrow__path` and `head` direction.
+> In this package `translation` has been preset in the `constructor` of `arrows.service.ts` according to the arrow start and end position.
+> Arrow tail curve depends on `translation` and position of text part.

 `node` - if HTMLElement still doesn't exist in DOM, try to pass it as a function () => node.

 `head`
  - `func` - multiple head style options, checkout arrows-svg doc for more customisation.
  - `size` - head size, default size is 10.
- - `distance` - the percentage of the length from tail to head in whole arrow__path.
+ - `distance` - the percentage of the length from tail to `head` in whole `arrow__path`.
 Default distance is 1.

 More configuration checkout [arrows-svg](https://www.npmjs.com/package/arrows-svg/v/1.5.4).